'Not the time for surprises' - Sergio Lobera wants Mumbai City to be loyal to their style of play | Goal.com

 'Not the time for surprises' - Sergio Lobera wants Mumbai City to be loyal to their style of play

-"Our focus is on Odisha because if we are thinking about the next game we are making a big mistake.
+"Our focus is on Odisha because if we are thinking about the next game (the game against ATK Mohun Bagan) we are making a big mistake.
 At this moment, we know every team and every team knows us.
 So we need to be strong in our personality and ideas," said the Islanders gaffer.

 The former Barcelona assistant had termed his side's 2-0 loss to Jamshedpur as Mumbai City's worst game of the season' - "I think the most important thing for us is to be loyal to our style of play.
 Now it's not the moment for surprises (playing in a different way).
 We need to increase our level to play in our style of play because finally, we are strong in this way.
 For me, the second game does not exist now.